sherpal8/fe-nc-news-react/README.md

 2. Step 2:
    Fork the GitHub repository into your own GitHub repository **YOUR-REPOSITORY**.

-3. Step3:
+3. Step 3:
    via the CLI: \$ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY (this will clone the files locally to your computer)

 4. Step 4:
+   via the CLI: \$ cd fe-nc-news-react
+   (this will bring you to the correct directory prior to npm start)

+5. Step 5:
    via the CLI: \$ npm install
    (this will install the required files for the node module)

-5. Step 5:
-   via the CLI: \$ cd fe-nc-news-react
-   (this will bring you to the correct directory prior to npm start)

 6. Step 6:
    via the CLI: \$ npm start